 Gently cooking the blueberries with a little sugar results in them keeping both their distinct flavour and colour.
 And a dash a of Bloom Gin adds floral notes to the delightful, fruity ice cream flavour, while also complimenting the sweetness of the blueberries.
 Creating an overall elegant and delightful dessert.

 When freezing food the flavour naturally becomes duller.
 So foods to be eaten while very cold usually need to have a stronger flavour base.
 Yet here, the vivid purple Blueberry Bloom Ice Cream comes alive on the palette.
-As the blueberries are left whole, the ice cream has a texture, not dissimilar to rum and raisin.
+As the blueberries are left whole, the ice cream has a texture, not dissimilar to rum and raisin, which I absolutely adore.
 The blueberries providing interest against the smooth, silky ice cream.

-Made using a ice cream maker results in a much creamier ice cream than making by hand.
+I use a ice cream maker results in a much creamier ice cream than making by hand.
 Because the churning action stops such a large volume of fruit creating large ice crystals.
 Similar to champagne, where the smaller the bubbles, the creamier the champagne tastes, in ice cream making, the smaller the ice crystals the smoother the finished ice cream.

 Recipe: Makes 1L Blueberry Bloom Ice Cream

 300ml/ 1/2pt Milk – Whole or Semi Skimmed